The glory of the Messiah, 13:1-20:1

 oJti "that" - that.
 Here introducing a dependent statement of perception expressing what they did not understand, up to this point in time.

 dei "had to [rise]" - it is necessary.
 Expressing divine necessity.
-The necessity of Christ's rising for lost Israel and broken humanity, under the sovereign will of God, as foretold in the Law and the Prophets, is certainly well beyond the understanding of the disciples.
+The necessity of Christ's rising for lost Israel / broken humanity, under the sovereign will of God, as foretold in the Law and the Prophets, is not as yet clear to the disciples.
 The empty tomb settles this problem.

-anasthnai (anisthmi) aor. inf. "had to rise" - to rise.
-The infinitive functions as the subject of the verb "is necessary", "to rise from the dead is necessary."
+anasthnai (anisthmi) aor. inf. "had to rise" - to rise [him].
+The infinitive serves as the subject of the impersonal verb "is necessary", "to rise [from the dead] is necessary."

-proV autouV "to their homes" - to their.
+proV autouV "to their homes" - [the disciples went again] to their own homes.
 They went back to where they were when Mary called them.
 This verse serves to clear the way for Mary's meeting with Jesus.
 "So the disciples went back home", Barclay.